hlship/cli-tools/README.md

      ...)
 ```

-You might expect that `bb remote ls -lR` would work, but it will fail
+You might expect that `app-admin remote ls -lR` would work, but it will fail
 with an error that `-lR is not recognized`.

 You can always use `--` to split options from arguments, so `bb remote -- ls -lR` will work